 In 1894 Luigi Barbasetti travelled to Vienna and in the autumn of that year he opened his fencing school in the newly reconstructed neogothic house St. Annahof at the prestigious address Annagasse 3, owned at that time by Victor Silberer (1846–1924), owner and director of the Verlag Der Allgemeinen Sport-Zeitung publishing house, Christian-democratic politician, minister of the imperial council, and pioneer of Austrian aviation.
 The St. Annahof building, where the Tabarin was situated, a multi storey revue theatre with a wonderful dance hall of the Parisian style, is in close proximity to the palace of the Esterházy family, the famous Sacher hotel and the Viennese state opera.
 La Salle Barbasetti soon gained wide renown and attracted the best fencers of the Habsburg empire, as well as the Viennese fencing masters, who wanted to perfect themselves in their profession.
 As well as this, La Salle Barbasetti became a fashionable meeting place of the Viennese aristocracy.
 Barbasetti‘s students included officers of the Austro-Hungarian army.
 It was already in 1894 that the fencing teacher at the Theresian Military Academy in Wiener Neustadt, k.u.k. oberleutnant Heinrich Tenner (1865–1949) noted the importance of La Salle Barbasetti to his superiors.
 At that time the Austro-Hungarian army sent the best military fencers of the monarchy to the Theresian Military Academy, where they studied foil and sabre fencing in the French manner.

-In June 1895 the Prague utraquist Fechtclub Riegel club of the k.u.k. leutnant Dominik Riegel (1840–1920) organised the first International Fencing Tournament in foil and sabre (Das internationale Fechtturnier des Fechtklubs Riegl in Prag, Juni 1895) in the then Grand-Hotel in Marianská street 1663/38.
+On the 8th of June 1895 the Prague utraquist Fechtclub Riegel club of the k.u.k. leutnant Dominik Riegel (1840–1920) organised the first International Fencing Tournament in foil and sabre (Das internationale Fechtturnier des Fechtklubs Riegl in Prag, Juni 1895) in the then Grand-Hotel in Marianská street 1663/38.
 This was the setting for the meeting of the best military fencers of the Austro-Hungarian army and around thirty champions from Italy.
 Success against the Italians was something unheard of at that time, as the Italian school, full of life and gentle nuance, was then on a victorious march through Europe.
 The majority of active Austrian officers at this competition suffered a crushing defeat.
 Pietro Baldi became winner in his category in both foil and sabre.
 Wilhelm Goppold von Lobsdorf (1869 – 1943), a great admirer and devotee of the new Italian school of fencing, surprisingly won two silver medals in foil and sabre.
 The great fencing success of Barbasetti’s private students, military lieutenants k.u.k. oberleutnant Heinrich Tenner (who was also a member of the team of judges) and k.u.k. linienenschiffs-leutnant Rudolf Brosch, persuaded the military administration to institute the tuition of the Italian school of fencing by special military decree at the Theresian Military Academy in Wiener Neustadt, which was then taught by all military fencing instructors in the monarchy after November 1895.
 Luigi Barbasetti was given the task of reorganising fencing instruction at the Theresian Military Academy, and in 1901 he received the Austrian Gold Crowned Cross for the innovation he had brought to the imperial military fencing system.
 Barbasetti taught foil and sabre fencing at the Theresian Military Academy in Wiener Neustadt until 1914, when he had to return to Italy with the outbreak of the First World War.

 In 1899 maestro Barbasetti published his seminal work on sabre fencing, Das Säbelfechten, as a manual for the needs of military fencing instructors, graduates of the Theresian Military Academy in Wiener Neustadt (Theresianische Militärakademie Wiener Neustadt).
 The original Italian version, called La Scherma per la Sciabola, published in Vienna in the second half of 1898, was translated into German by k.u.k. linienschiffs-leutnant Rudolf Brosch and k.u.k. oberleutnant Heinrich Tenner.
 The foreword was written by Victor Silberer, owner and director of the Viennese Verlag Der „Allgemeinen Sport-Zeitung“ publishing house, where the book was then published.
 In 1905 Das Säbelfechten was published by the Parisian publishing house Librairie J. Rotschild with the title L´Escrime du Sabre.
 The translation was made by Paul Manoury and German fencer Willy Sulzbacher.
 In 1909 the officers’ fencing and physical education institute in St. Petersburg published a Russian translation called Фехтование на саблях.
 The translation, as well a commentary, were written by A.K.
 Grekov, the editor was L.V.
 DeWitt.
 In 1910 the k.u.k. fencing master Robert Tvarůžek published Barbasetti’s sabre fencing methodology manual in Czech with the title Šerm šavlí (Sabre fencing).
 The publisher was Emil Šolc Telč.
 In 1929 the Ministry of National Defence of Czechoslovakia published a book with the title Šerm šavlí (Sabre fencing).
 This manual for military fencing instructors of the Czechoslovak army is based directly on the sabre fencing methodology of Maestro Barbasetti taught at the Theresian military academy in the Vienna New Town during the years 1895-1918.
 In 1929 a book was published in Poland with the title Szermierka na szable (Sabre fencing), whose author Włodzimierz Maňkowski also based it directly on Das Säbelfechten.
 The book was published by Wydawnictwo Zakładu Narodowego imienia Ossoliňskich Lwow.
 The New York publishing house E. P. Dutton & Co., INC. Publishers published Das Säbelfechten in English with the title The Art of the Sabre and the Épée as late as 1936, which is testament to the great importance of this publication in the world of fencing.